 - What are the complete terms and conditions for a Yale Educational Travel program?

 The most up-to-date information regarding Yale Educational Travel programs can be found on our website: www.YaleEdTravel.org.
 While we are not able to provide individual e-mails with full program information, you can find printable PDF files for many program brochures online.
 In addition, if you tell us that you are interested in a particular program through the Brochure Request Form on our website for a trip that does not have a brochure available yet, we will send you the printed brochure via first-class mail, in advance of the larger third-class promotional mailing once the brochure is in-house.

 Reserve your place securely online with your credit card at www.YaleEdTravel.org.
 Find the web page of the program that interests you and select Register Now.
 Your credit card will be charged via PayPal.

 Mail the completed brochure registration form directly to our office: Yale Educational Travel, P.O.
-Box 209010, New Haven, CT, 06520-9010 Include your credit card deposit information or a check as indicated in the brochure, made payable to Yale University.
+Box 209010, New Haven, CT, 06520-9010.
+Include your credit card deposit information or a check as indicated in the brochure, made payable to the program's tour operator.
 Credit cards will be charged via PayPal.
 For cruise programs, be sure to select your choice of cabin category.

 OR Fax the completed brochure registration form with your credit card deposit information to 203-432-0587.
 Your credit card will be charged via PayPal.
 For cruise programs, be sure to select your choice of cabin category.